home-assistant/core/README.md

         "next_rising": "07:04:15 29-10-2013",
         "next_setting": "18:00:31 29-10-2013"
     },
-    "category": "weather.sun",
+    "entity_id": "weather.sun",
     "last_changed": "23:24:33 28-10-2013",
     "state": "below_horizon"
 }
 ```

-**/api/states/&lt;category>** - POST<br>
+**/api/states/&lt;entity_id>** - POST<br>
-Updates the current state of a category.
+Updates the current state of an entity.
 Returns status code 201 if successful with location header of updated resource and the new state in the body.<br>
 parameter: new_state - string<br>
 optional parameter: attributes - JSON encoded object